 Student athletes may compete in men's and women's soccer, women's volleyball and softball, men's and women's basketball, golf and baseball.
 Frederick Community College athletic teams compete in two conferences, Maryland Junior College Conference (MD JUCO) and Region XX Conference of the National Junior College Athletic Association (NJCAA).
 The Maryland JUCO encompasses the seventeen Maryland community colleges, while Region XX of the NJCAA is comprised of Maryland, Western Pennsylvania and eastern West Virginia.
 Athletes have the opportunity to compete for All-JUCO, All-Region XX and All-American honors.
 Teams that win the regional tournament may participate in national competition.
-Information on graduation/transfer rates of student athletes can be found under the Student Right to Know section.
+Information on graduation/ transfer rates of student athletes is available online at www. frederick.edu/srtk.
+A hard copy of this report is also available in the Welcome Center, Athletics department, and the Associate Vice President/Dean of Students office.